Khendricks16/SWSS/README.md

 ### Underlying Hardware Components in Designed Frame
 <b>Note:</b> The following components are hardware that is used in the underlying frame but NOT an exhaustive list
-of all materials like (Wood, nails, etc.)
+of all materials like (wood, nails, etc.)

 * Raspberry Pi 4 Model B
 * Raspberry Pi Camera Module 2